 “Finally, and perhaps most importantly, our annual meeting.
 We have a great meeting.
 It is the main thing we do.
 So we will focus on its development to make it even bigger and even better, whilst also taking care to keep the warm community feeling that makes it special.
-And, for your calendar, the 2020 Academy meeting will be in Phoenix, Arizona, with a theme of The Science of the Art of Medicine.
+And, for your calendar, the 2020 Academy meeting will be in Phoenix, Arizona, with a theme of Delivering Our Vision of Integrated Care.
 That is what you do every day.
 It will be easy to get to, wonderfully warm and, as always, a great meeting.
 So do come.

 “So overall, our Academy is moving rapidly from being a small club to being a major professional organization with almost 2,000 members and a developing profile in health care.
 The Academy has much to do, as it gets bigger and more professional.
 We now have a Board with a more transparent process for applications to it and we are clarifying our committee structure.
 We have energetic SIGS.
 We need to continue to make our Board and committees and SIGS as efficient and effective as possible to deliver the maximum benefit for our members, whilst remembering and valuing the time of those who serve on these without payment.